Skip to content

 A group opening is when a number of gardens open together on the same day.

-Refreshments Home-made teas at Hayton Village Primary School, often with live music.
+Refreshments Home-made teas in Hayton Village Primary School (tea & cake).
 Also cold refreshments in one of the gardens outside if suitable.
+Village green available for picnics.
+Cash payments only.

 Admission Adult: £5.00